dgreif/ring/README.md

 ### Optional Parameters
 `locationIds`: Allows you to limit the results to a specific set of locations.
-This is mainly useful for the [homebridge-ring-alarm Plugin](./homebridge), but can also be used if you only care about listening for events at a subset of your locations and don't want to create websocket connections to _all_ of your locations.
+This is mainly useful for the [homebridge-ring Plugin](./homebridge), but can also be used if you only care about listening for events at a subset of your locations and don't want to create websocket connections to _all_ of your locations.
 This will also limit the results for `ringApi.getCameras()` to the configured locations.
 If this option is not included, all locations will be returned.